M

 Read more about some of the best digital tools for teaching English online.

-6. The learning domain
+6. The learning environment

 The learning environment, including access to resources, exposure to native English speakers, and immersion opportunities, can greatly impact learning speed.
 Living in an English-speaking country or regularly interacting with native speakers tends to accelerate fluency.
 For example, if somebody who only speaks Spanish moves to England, the natural exposure to English will likely accelerate language acquisition.